AgarwalVedika/CausalVQA/Readme.md

 For analysis purpose- we select only those IQAs in original VQA v2 with uniform answer.
 The entire validation set is split into 90:10 where the former is used for testing, latter for validation.
-One can find the original and edited QA files here: <PROVIDE ZIP FOLDER INLCUDING EVERYHTING>
+One can find the original and edited QA files here in the testing folder (within the zip folder downloaded above.)

 For calculating flips ad accuracy, please edit the results paths in the config (Analysis section).
 Then run the following jupyter notebook.
 ```